Hospital Radio Wey was started in 1965 to provide entertainment for the patients and staff in Weybridge hospital.

 Over the years, the service expanded and at one point covered Ashford, Ellesmere, St. Peter's, Walton and Weybridge hospitals.

-Today we serve the main hospitals of Ashford and St. Peter's, but have expanded via our internet streams to provide a to include our local community, care homes, and nearby organisations and charities.
+Today we serve the main hospitals of Ashford and St. Peter's, and have expanded via our internet streams to reach those in need in our local community, care homes, and nearby organisations and charities.
 We welcome all on-line listeners and hope our service has a positive effect on everyone in bringing a little relief and respite from any suffering.

 Radio Wey is completely staffed by a hard working team of volunteer presenters, technicians and associates who work together to bring a huge range of music, talk and sport with an aim to feel good through entertainment, education and information.